 This bill would make clarifying and conforming changes to the procedures relating to the protective or restraining orders described above by explicitly requiring the restrained person to relinquish, in addition to any firearm, any ammunition in that person's immediate possession or control.
-Beginning January 1, 2026, the bill would also require the Judicial Council to include, on the petition form for the protective or restraining orders described above, a statement that any party or witness may request to appear remotely at a hearing on the petition through the use of remote technology.
+Beginning July 1, 2026, the bill would also require the Judicial Council to include, on the petition form for the protective or restraining orders described above, a statement that any party or witness may appear remotely at a hearing on the petition through the use of remote technology, and that such appearances are at no charge to the petitioner.

 Statutes affected: